bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/resource/index.md

     Unit:           second
 ```

-The TTL of cached renders in seconds.
+The TTL of cached render in seconds.

+When the TTL is expired, a new render is processed.